mcuntz/ncvue/README.rst

 ..
   pandoc -f rst -o README.html -t html README.rst
   As docs/src/readme.rst:
-    replace docs with .., and _small with nothing. remove install section
+    replace docs/ with ../
+    replace _small.png with .png
+    replace
+      higher resolution images can be found in the documentation_ with
+      click on figures to open larger pictures remove section "Installation"

 A minimal GUI for a quick view of netCDF files.
 Aiming to be a drop-in replacement for ncview_.

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3893705.svg
    :alt: Zenodo DOI